EmDrive: History and controversy

 Rocket engines operate by expelling propellant, which acts as a reaction mass and which produces thrust per Newton's third law of motion.
 All designs for electromagnetic propulsion operate on the principle of reaction mass.
 A hypothetical drive which did not expel propellant in order to produce a reaction force, providing thrust while being a closed system with no external interaction, would be a reactionless drive, violating the conservation of momentum and Newton's third law.
-Reactionless drives, like other forms of perpetual motion, do not exist in nature, and claims that a drive is reactionless are considered by physicists to be pseudoscience.
+Reactionless drives, like other forms of perpetual motion, do not exist in nature, and physicists regard claims that a drive is reactionless as pseudoscience.

 The first design of a resonant cavity thruster claiming to be a reactionless drive was by Roger Shawyer in 2001.
 He called his conical design an "EmDrive", and claimed that it produced thrust in the direction of the base of the cone.
 Guido Fetta later built a "Cannae Drive", based in part on Shawyer's concept, using a pillbox-shaped cavity.

 Since 2008, a few physicists have tested their own models, trying to reproduce the results claimed by Shawyer and Fetta.
 Juan Yang at Xi'an's Northwestern Polytechnical University (NWPU) was unable to reproducibly measure thrust from their models, over the course of 4 years.
 In 2016, Harold White's group at NASA's Advanced Propulsion Physics Laboratory reported in the Journal of Propulsion and Power that a test of their own model had observed a small thrust.
 In late 2016, Yue Chen of the communication satellite division of the China Academy of Space Technology (CAST), said his team had tested prototypes, and would conduct in-orbit tests to determine if they could observe thrust.
 Martin Tajmar's group at the Dresden University of Technology started testing prototypes in 2015, and by 2021 concluded that observations of thrust were false positives, reporting in the CEAS Space Journal they had refuted all EmDrive claims by "at least 3 orders of magnitude".